 With project financing in place, HR Green completed the treatment facility design to treat water from a new well field source with iron and manganese removal through pressure filtration along with softening using reverse osmosis treatment.
 Pressure filtration included four horizontal pressure filters with a total capacity of 5 mgd.
 Reverse osmosis treatment included three RO membrane skids with a total capacity of 3 mgd.
 All aspects of the facilities were designed for a plant expansion with a total capacity of 8 mgd.
 Two lagoons were included for filter backwash retention prior to discharge with the RO concentrate to the Mississippi River.
 Additional facilities included in the design were six chemical storage/feed systems, a RO clean-in-place system, a blower and compressor room, electrical and control rooms, high service pump room and cast-in-place concrete clearwell, mechanical room, restrooms and break room, conference room, office, storage rooms, and a maintenance garage with wash bay.

-Award: The project was the recipient of the Iowa chapter of the American Council of Engineering Companies (ACEC) – Engineering Achievement Award in Water
+Iowa chapter of the American Council of Engineering Companies (ACEC) – Engineering Achievement Award in Water